adrimarco/InfiniteRun/README.md

-# InfiniteRun
+# Infinite Runner
-A simple 2D game made for a course of Unity Learn.
+A 2D infinite runner game based on a simple project from Create with Code course of Unity Learn.
+The game was updated to add UI and data persistence between scenes and sessions.